-Majority of people in Arunachal Pradesh are non-vegetarian and their cuisines vary from tribe to tribe.
-The staple food for Arunachal Pradesh is rice with various other side dishes of fish, meat and green vegetable are eaten.
+The majority of people in Arunachal Pradesh are non-vegetarian and their cuisines vary from tribe to tribe.
+The staple food for Arunachal Pradesh is rice with various other side dishes of fish, meat, and green vegetable are eaten.

 Apong or rice beer is made from fermented rice or millet and is a very popular beverage in Arunachal Pradesh.
-The most popular dish of Arunachal Pradesh is Thukpa, a soup recipe which is made with noodles, veggies, and meat.
+The most popular dish in Arunachal Pradesh is Thukpa, a soup recipe that is made with noodles, veggies, and meat.

-Khaar is the main dish of Assamese cuisine, made from raw papaya, taro, vegetables, pulses, fish or any other main ingredient.
+Khaar is the main dish of Assamese cuisine, made from raw papaya, taro, vegetables, pulses, fish, or any other main ingredient.
 Khar is basically an alkaline extract from the ashes of burnt dried banana peels and filtered with water.
-The residue collected is Khar.
+The residue was collected in Khar.
 Khar is used to make different types of dishes like fish curry, meat curry, papaya curry & different types of vegetable dishes, etc.

-Bihar land has a fertile soil due to mighty river Ganga flowing.
-Wheat and rice are found in plenty and Buddhism have brought non-violence to Bihar so the majority of people are vegetarians.
+Bihar land has fertile soil due to the mighty river Ganga flowing.
+Wheat and rice are found in plenty and Buddhism has brought non-violence to Bihar so the majority of people are vegetarians.